-(a) The Group leases certain pieces of leasehold land and buildings, factory, plant and machinery and motor vehicles of which the leasing activities are summarised below:-
+(a) The Group leases certain pieces of leasehold land, factory, plant and machinery, motor vehicles and hostel of which the leasing activities are summarised below:-

-(i) Leasehold land and buildings The Group has entered into non-cancellable operating lease agreement for the use of land and leasehold buildings.
-The leases are for a period of 2 to 60 years with no renewal or purchase option included in the agreements.
-The leases do not allow the Group to assign, transfer or sublease or dispose of the whole or any part of the land. (ii) Factory The Group has leased certain factories for a lease terms range from 2 to 3 years, with an option to renew the lease after that date. (iii) Plant and machinery The Group has leased its plant and machinery under hire purchase arrangements.
+(i) Leasehold land The Group has entered into non-cancellable operating lease agreements for the use of land.
+The leases are for a period of 48 to 60 years (2021: 48 to 60 years) with no renewal or purchase option included in the agreements.
+The leases do not allow the Group to assign, transfer or sublease or dispose of the whole or any part of the land. (ii) Factory The Group has leased certain factories for a lease terms range from 3 to 9 years (2021: 3 to 9 years), with an option to renew the lease after that date. (iii) Plant and machinery The Group has leased its plant and machinery under hire purchase arrangements.
 The leases are secured by the leased assets.
 The Company has an option to purchase the asset at the expiry of the lease period at an insignificant amount. (iv) Motor vehicles The Group has leased its motor vehicles under hire purchase arrangements.
 The leases are secured by the leased assets.
-The Company has an option to purchase the assets at the expiry of the lease period at an insignificant amount.
+The Company has an option to purchase the assets at the expiry of the lease period at an insignificant amount. (v) Hostel The Group has leased 1 hostel that run for 2 years (2021: NIL) from the commencement date of the tenancy agreement with 2 years (2021: NIL) option to renew the lease after the date.

-(b) 2 pieces of leasehold land and a leasehold building of the Group with carrying amount of RM 27,127,841 (2020: RM 1,981,224) is charged against banking facilities (Note 21).
+(b) The leasehold land of the Group with carrying amount of RM 14,975,116 (2021: RM 15,297,879) is charged against banking facilities (Note 21).